 Azaleas, rhododendrons (Rhododendron spp.) – The toxic component of rhododendrons and azaleas can be found in very high concentrations in honey made by bees that feed on them.
 The poisonous honey is commonly referred to as “mad honey”.
 Ingesting “mad honey” is not the only way to be poisoned by azaleas and rhododendrons.
 Eating the leaves, nectar, or flowers of the plants can also lead to toxicity.
 The toxin can cause very low blood pressure, low heart rate and irregular heart rhythm.
 Although rare, serious and life-threatening toxicity has occurred when people intentionally ate the plant.
 However, there are some areas of the world where the plant is believed to have a medicinal value.
 Generally, only mild symptoms such as mouth irritation, nausea, and vomiting are experienced when children mistake them for honeysuckles.
 For this reason, it is important to keep a close eye on children (and pets) when they play outdoors to be sure they do not eat any flowers, leaves, fruits, or seeds.
 If azaleas or rhododendrons are kept indoors, be sure to keep them out of reach of children and pets.

 Lily of the valley (Convallaria spp.) – Toxicity is this plant’s defense against animals eating its seeds.
-All parts of the lily of the valley are extremely poisonous when ingested—the stems, the leaves, the flowers and the berries—and close to 40 different cardiac glycosides have been found in the plant so far.
+All parts of the lily of the valley are extremely poisonous when ingested—the stems, the leaves, the white flowers and the berries—and close to 40 different cardiac glycosides have been found in the plant so far.
 Glycosides are chemical compounds where a sugar is bound to a non-carbohydrate molecule.
 By increasing calcium stored in and around cells, cardiac glycosides increase the force with which the heart contracts and the volume of blood it can pump.
 While this may sound less than attractive, there are current drugs derived from purified cardiac glycoside extracted from the foxglove plant in the market to treat arrhythmia and congestive heart failure.
 In quantities over the recommended safe dosage, though, cardiac glycosides can wreak havoc on your gastrointestinal, circulatory and nervous systems.
-Ingesting lily of the valley can cause symptoms including blurry vision, diarrhea, vomiting and nausea, disorientation, drowsiness, headaches, red skin rashes, excessive salivation, sudden alterations in your cardiac rhythm and possible death.
+Ingesting lily of the valley can cause symptoms including blurry vision, difficulty breathing, diarrhea, vomiting and nausea, disorientation, drowsiness, headaches, red skin rashes, excessive salivation, sudden alterations in your cardiac rhythm and possible death.

 Hydrangea (Hydrangea spp.) – These beautiful, fluffy blooms, beloved for their showy flowers, have a dark side.
 Several parts of the plant — the buds, flowers and leaves — contain a compound known as glycoside amygdalin.
 It’s the amygdalin that has the potential to make hydrangea poisonous, because it can break down to produce cyanide.
 For hydrangea poisoning to occur, a person or pet must eat very large quantities.
 Interestingly enough, some individuals harvest hydrangea flowers to dry and smoke for a cheap high.
 Dried hydrangea flowers produce effects similar to symptoms produced by tetrahydrocannabinol (THC), which is found in cannabis plants.
 The reason hydrangea flowers produce a euphoric feeling is because the amygdalin compound breaks down to produce cyanide-type effects in the cells in the body.
 Effectively, the cyanide deprives cells of oxygen.
 Most often hydrangea smokers report effects of dizziness, heart rate increases and euphoria, but if they smoke enough, the results can include intestinal and respiratory distress.
 It’s important to realize, though, that hydrogen cyanide is also present in cigarettes, so the potential to poison yourself with hydrangea, while present, is unlikely.
 Hydrangea poisoning produces severe gastroenteritis symptoms, along with diarrhea, which is frequently bloody.
 However, most experts agree that the amount of the plant that would have to be consumed would be very large.
 Nonetheless, keep an eye on pets and small children around hydrangeas.